 Attribution measurement in an ATT environment

 AppsFlyer provides you with multiple attribution methods giving you a complete range of attribution solutions.
 The ATT consent requirement impacts attribution in the context of paid app-to-app campaigns.
 As such, advertisers need to use a mix of attribution and reporting solutions.

 In the case of paid app-to-app campaigns, SKAN provides deterministic attribution results.
 Other campaign types like owned media, web-to-app and Apple Search Ads use AppsFlyer traditional attribution tools.
-The traditional tools provide long-term LTV measurement, whereas SKAN measures user performance during a short initial period post-install.
+The traditional tools provide long-term LTV measurement, whereas SKAN measures user performance during a short post-install post.

 In summary, to obtain a complete picture, use both SKAN and AppsFlyer traditional solutions because they complement one another.

 This article provides advertisers with an introduction to SKAN and ATT.
 It is intended for advertisers familiar with the AppsFlyer platform.

 AppsFlyer provides aggregated iOS attribution results using SKAN postbacks from iOS.
 These postbacks are sent by iOS to ad networks who then forward them to AppsFlyer.
 The postbacks contain anonymized attribution records enriched with a conversion value (CV) set by the advertiser.
 The CV is a measure of user quality during an initial post-install window.

 - SKAN data in dashboards and reports derived by aggregating postbacks from all ad networks enriched with other data points like cost.